Heath Slocum

-Tyler Heath Slocum (born February 3, 1974) is an American professional golfer who currently plays on the PGA Tour.
+Tyler Heath Slocum (born February 3, 1974) is an American professional golfer who played on the PGA Tour and the PGA Tour Champions.

-Early years
+Early life

 Slocum was born in Baton Rouge, Louisiana.
 He attended St. Anthony of Padua Catholic School in Bunkie, Louisiana from 1986 (6th grade) until 1987 (8th grade).
 Slocum learned the game of golf from his father, Jack.
-He played on the same Milton High School golf team in Milton, Florida as fellow PGA Tour player Boo Weekley, and later attended the University of South Alabama in Mobile, Alabama.
+He played on the same Milton High School golf team in Milton, Florida as fellow PGA Tour player Boo Weekley.

+Amateur career

+Slocum later attended the University of South Alabama in Mobile, Alabama.
 While a student there, he earned many amateur golf honors including three-time All-American.
-He turned professional in 1996.

 Professional career

-Slocum began his career on the Web.com Tour, then known as the Nike Tour.
+In 1996, Slocum turned professional.
+He began his career on the Nike Tour.
 In November 1997, Slocum developed ulcerative colitis which caused his weight to drop from 150 pounds to 122 pounds, and left him unable to play for a year and a half.
 The Crohn's & Colitis Foundation of America named Slocum a national spokesperson, to help raise awareness of ulcerative colitis and Crohn's disease, another inflammatory bowel disease.

 After he recovered, Slocum regained his playing privileges on the Web.com Tour in 2000.
-In 2001, he became the second player to earn a "battlefield promotion" to the PGA Tour by winning three Web.com Tour events in the same season, and only the second player in Web.com Tour history to complete 72 holes without a bogey.
+In 2001, he became the second player to earn a "battlefield promotion" to the PGA Tour by winning three Web.com Tour events in the same season.
+He was also only the second player in Web.com Tour history to complete 72 holes without a bogey.
 Slocum would later call this the best stretch of golf in his life.

 Slocum joined the PGA Tour in 2001, and has four wins in his career.
 His first win was in 2004 at the Chrysler Classic of Tucson.
 His second win came at the Southern Farm Bureau Classic in 2005.
 His best finish in a major is a tie for 9th at the 2008 U.S. Open and he has featured in the top 100 of the Official World Golf Ranking.

 Slocum represented the United States at the 2007 World Cup, partnered with Boo Weekley.
 The Americans finished second after losing a sudden-death playoff to Scotland.

 Slocum barely qualified for the 2009 FedEx Cup Playoffs; he finished 124th on the regular season points list, just ahead of Troy Matteson, the 125th and final entrant.
 At the first playoff event, The Barclays at Liberty National Golf Club in New Jersey, he won the event by one stroke, holing a 21-foot putt for par on the last hole to deny Ernie Els, Pádraig Harrington, Steve Stricker, and Tiger Woods the chance of victory.
 Slocum's win, his third on the Tour, vaulted him 121 spots on the FedEx Cup points list, to 3rd; it also earned him $1,350,000, more than double his prior winnings in 2009.
 He ended up placing 8th in the FedEx Cup standings that year.